-Q: Why is the IAS being assessed?
+Q: What is the Interest Assessment Surcharge and why is it being assessed?

 Q: What happens if the interest is not paid to the federal government?

 A: Failure to pay the interest due can have severe consequences.
 Employers could see an immediate increase in their current federal regular FUTA rate of 1.5% to 5.4%, an increase of more than double the current amount due from each employer in their federal unemployment, (FUTA) next year.
 The federal government could also withhold funds needed to administer New York State's Unemployment Insurance Program for failing to make these interest payments.

 Q: What is the section of the law which imposes the IAS?